 The curriculum at Anson Primary School gives the children the chance to explore our world in an innovative and creative way.
-We have developed the Abc (Anson Big Curriculum) creating units of work that are relevant to the children, engaging, interactive, challenging and utilise the skills they need to be 21st century learners, while adhering to national expectations and the National Curriculum.
+We have developed the Anson Curriculum, creating units of work that are relevant to the children, engaging, interactive, challenging and utilise the skills they need to be 21st century learners, while adhering to national expectations and the National Curriculum.
 They also ensure there is progression and continuity to the teaching and learning at the school.

-At the heart of each unit of work are opportunities for the children to build on their skills in reading, writing, maths and speaking and listening.
-Therefore, the children may be learning about natural disasters, with a strong emphasis on the geographical and scientific, but they will be using reading and writing skill to research, explain, inform and describe, while using their mathematics to calculate, predict and investigate.
+At the heart of each unit of work there are also opportunities for the children to build on their skills in reading, writing, maths and speaking and listening.
+So, the children may be learning about natural disasters, with a strong emphasis on the geographical and scientific, but they will be using reading and writing skills to research, explain, inform and describe, while using their mathematics to calculate, predict and investigate.
 At all times they are building their knowledge and understanding of the rich history of our planet.

 Where is your child heading?